 City, University of London – Principal Investigator, Dr Fiona Kyle

-‘Using the GAPS to identify pre-school deaf children at risk of later literacy difficulties’
+‘Using the GAPS to identify pre-school deaf children at risk of later literacy difficulties’.

-Abstract – This study investigates whether we can predict which deaf children are at risk for later literacy difficulties from their preschool language and phonological skills, using the Grammar and Phonology Screening test (GAPS).
+Abstract – This study investigated whether we can predict which deaf children are at risk for later literacy difficulties from their preschool language and phonological skills, using the Grammar and Phonology Screening test (GAPS).
 Learning to read is challenging for deaf children and as a result many are significantly delayed in reading ability.
 It is crucial to identity deaf children at risk of reading difficulties BEFORE they start learning to read.

 Preschool emergent literacy measures such as phonological skills, oral language including grammatical skills, and letter-sound knowledge are key predictors of reading for typically-developing hearing children.
 While our previous research has shown that vocabulary and phonological skills are predictors of reading outcomes in school-age deaf children, less is known about their predictive role in preschool deaf children and no measures are routinely used for this purpose.
 The GAPS is a ten- minute grammatical and phonological screening test that identifies hearing children at risk of reading difficulties but hitherto has not been used with deaf children.
-We will investigate the validity of using the GAPS, along with tests of emergent literacy, to identify strengths and weaknesses in preschool deaf children’s pre-reading skills.
-We will also explore whether the GAPS can predict later reading difficulties in deaf and hearing children.
+We investigated the validity of using the GAPS, along with tests of emergent literacy, to identify strengths and weaknesses in preschool deaf children’s pre-reading skills.
+We also explored whether the GAPS can predict later reading difficulties in deaf and hearing children.

-We will conduct a two-year longitudinal study following a group of preschool deaf and hearing children.
+We conducted a two-year longitudinal study following a group of preschool deaf and hearing children.
 We will assess 50 pre-school deaf children (age 4) who use spoken language and a comparison sample of 50 pre-school hearing children, and re-assess them in reception and year 1 of primary school.
 If the GAPS is valid for use with deaf children, it could be utilised as a time-efficient screening toolkit for practitioners working with young deaf children.
 Early identification will help ensure children have appropriate support in place as they start to read.